camilouribebotta/visual-essays/docs/help.md

 ### data-video

 Associates a video with a text element.
-Only the current version of the visual essay
+Youtthe current version of the visual essay

 #### data-video attributes